 - Far

-The above set levels have different levels with different sized infrared wavelengths which provide different levels of skin repair.
+The above set levels have different sized infrared wavelengths which provide different levels of skin repair.
 In general, the near infrared level aids in wound healing creating improved immune function.
-With the middle infrared level, skin circulation increases while far infrared simulates the body’s detox process.
+With the middle infrared level, skin blood flow increases while far infrared simulates the body’s detox process.

 Now that you understand what an infrared sauna does, here’s what you need to know about how often to use it.